swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

 when choosing the programming language for clients.

-Still I'm not a staunch defender of the dynamic nor the static stance and I think people with the strong opinions either way are being more than a bit dishonest to themselves about the realities of industrial software development.
+Still I'm not a staunch defender of the dynamic nor the static stance and I think people with strong opinions either way are being more than a bit dishonest to themselves about the realities of industrial software development.
 Personally the thing I find most compelling about statically typed languages is that well designed ones give you a